iyobo/jollofjs/packages/isvalid/README.md

 Custom validators are for usage when the possibilities of the validation schema falls short.
 Custom validators basically outsources validation to a custom function.

-Custom validators are specified by the `custom` field of a schema - instead of `type`.
+Custom validators are specified by the `custom` field of a schema.

-Example (remark the absent of `type`):
+### Example

     {
+        type: Object,
-        'date': {
+        schema: {
-            custom: function(obj, schema, fn) {
-                if (!(obj instanceof Date)) {
-                	return fn(new Error('Type is not a Date'));
+            'low': { type: Number }
+            'high': { type: Number }
         }
+        'custom': function(obj, schema, fn) {
+            if (low > high) {
+                return fn(new Error('low must be lower than high'));
+            }
             fn(null, obj);
         }
     }
-    }

-In the above example we have specified a custom validator.
-In the specific case we test whether the data is of type `Date`.
-If not we pass an error to the callback.
-Otherwise we call the callback function with no error and the valid object.
+In the above example we have specified an object with two keys - `low` and `high`.
+The validator will first make sure, that the object validates to the schema.
+If it does it will then call the custom validator - which in this example calls the callback with an error if low is bigger than high.

+### The Callback Function

 The asynchronous nature of the library, allows for asynchronous operations in custom functions.